zx80/flask-simple-auth/README.md

 forced for all/most paths.
-The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), authentication tokens (custom or jwt), and a fake authentication scheme useful for application testing.
+The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), authentication tokens (custom or jwt passed in headers or as a parameter), and a fake authentication scheme useful for application testing.
 It allows to have a login route to generate authentication tokens.
 For registration, support functions allow to hash new passwords consistently